Skip to content

 Award-winning blog of America’s oldest nursing journal

-AJN Off the Charts publishes timely, engaging posts by nurses and others.
+AJN Off the Charts is a public forum for serious thought about health care and nursing.
 We welcome new authors.
-See About page for more info.
+See the Write for Us page for more info.
 Visit the AJN homepage to see the latest issue.

 AJN Wins 2025 Gold EPIC Award for Best Journal